-Create the cutest fleece gingerbread with this free sewing pattern!
+Learn how to make the cutest fleece gingerbread with this free sewing pattern!
 Decorate with felt, ribbon and embroidery floss.
-A sweet holiday gift and beginner sewing project!
+A sweet holiday gift and a great beginner sewing project!

 Next week, Monday November 9th, is the first day of my annual 12 Days of Holiday Crafts!
 This will be my 4th year of posting 12 straight holiday crafts including paper, sewing, Cricut and kid’s crafts!
 I hope you’ll check it out this year!
 You can read more under my Crafty Christmas post.

 - Free pattern – directions for how to download the free pattern are at the end of this post.

 - Black felt and embroidery floss for eyes and mouth

 - Felt scraps for buttons